data-preservation-programs/singularity/docs/en/cli-reference/README.md

          * Set LOTUS_TEST to 0 or 1 based on whether the network address starts with 'f' or 't' Switching between different networks with the same database instance is not recommended.

+   Logging:
+     Singularity uses go-log for logging and can be controlled by below environment variables:
+       * GOLOG_LOG_LEVEL  - example values: debug, info, warn, error, dpanic, panic, fatal
+       * GOLOG_LOG_FMT    - example values: color, nocolor, json
+       * More details can be found at https://github.com/ipfs/go-log

 COMMANDS:
    version, v  Print version information help, h     Shows a list of commands or help for one command